 - Resources such as meals, transportation, furniture or diapers.
 Every family needs to know they will have the resources for the call God has on their lives.

-- Respite to prevent burnout and fatigue.
-Coming alongside a foster or adoptive family and providing much-needed rest may be just what they need to help them continue in the call to help one more child.
+- Respite to prevent burnout and providing much-needed rest may be just what they need to help them continue in the call to help one more child.

 ASK OTHERS TO PRAY

 Before initiating an orphan care ministry, it is important to call your church into prayer.
 A great time to launch your ministry is on Orphan Sunday, typically the second Sunday in November.
-When a church focuses on the needs of orphans both domestically and internationally, through a launch event, eyes are opened and people respond to seek the Lord and get involved.
+When a church focuses on the needs of orphans both domestically and get involved.
 After your Orphan Sunday event, call the church into prayer.
 The following scripture versus will help them as they are praying about how they should be involved.

 Psalm 127:3 (CEV)